Dre Campbell Farm

 4. Oregano Oil

 Oregano oil is another natural remedy for leaf curls.
-It’s a strong antifungal agent [2], so it can help kill off any unwanted fungi.
+It’s a strong antifungal agent [2], so you can spray it on the infected trees.

-All you need to do is mix 6-7 ml of oregano oil with one gallon of water in a spray bottle, and then spray your trees.
+All you need to do is mix 6 to 7 ml of oregano oil with one gallon of water in a spray bottle, and then spray your trees.

 5. Rake Up Fallen Leaves

-As the leaves fall, they can harbor Taphrina deformans spores, which can further affect the tree.
+As the leaves fall, they can harbor leaf curl disease spores, which can further affect the tree.
 So rake up your fallen leaves and discard them.

 7. Baking Soda

 You can also use baking soda as a foliar spray to help prevent fungal diseases from attacking your plants.
-One user (ayz) found that baking soda worked fine for treating peach leaf curl [3].
+One user in an online discussion found that baking soda worked fine for treating peach leaf curl [3].

 Simply mix 1 teaspoon of baking soda with 1 quart of water and spray it onto the plant’s leaves until they are wet.